 Membership of the Board

 The Board of Trustees of the University of Illinois consists of thirteen members, eleven who have official votes.
-Nine are appointed by the Governor for terms of six years, and three student trustees (one from each campus: Urbana-Champaign, Chicago, and Springfield) are elected by referenda on their campuses for one-year terms.
+Nine are appointed by the Governor for terms of six years, and three student trustees (one from each campus: Urbana-Champaign, Chicago, and Springfield) are elected by referenda at their university for one-year terms.
 One of these student trustees is appointed by the Governor to have an official vote.
 The Governor serves as an ex officio member.

 In 1995, by an act of the Legislature and approval by the Governor, the method for selecting trustees for the University of Illinois was changed.
 By this act, the trustees are to be appointed by the Governor and approved by the Senate of the State of Illinois.
 The effective date for this appointed board to be seated was to be January 1995.
 However, litigation concerning the constitutionality of this Act was settled in March 1996.
 The decision stated that the current elected Board of Trustees would continue to serve as trustees of the University of Illinois until each term expired.
 Thus, at the conclusion of each term the Governor will appoint a trustee to serve for a term of six years.

 In 1998 another statute was enacted concerning the three student trustees.
 The Governor was given the responsibility for appointing one of these three to have an official vote.
-After each campus student body elects its student trustee, the Governor chooses one to have an official vote.
+After each university student body elects its student trustee, the Governor chooses one to have an official vote.
 The other two student trustees continue to have an advisory vote.

 The officers of the Board of Trustees are chair, secretary, comptroller, and university counsel; each is elected for a term of one year; and a treasurer, elected for a term of two years.